siu-sing/labellr/plan/plan.md

 - Back end
     - As a labeller, if the workflow is closed, i should not be able to continue labelling
     - App should be able to limit the number of labellers per job/text, currently there is no limit
+    - As admin, i should be able to view/edit/delete users on my dashboard.
+If deleting a client, ensure all jobs related to the client are also deleted.
 - Version 1.1 - Topic labelling
     - Handle client predefined topics
 - Version 2 - Image Labelling